DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 ### Device Family

-It is usually family a model is assigned to.
+It is usually a family a model (e.g. SIMATIC, SCALANCE) is assigned to.

 ### Device Type Description